mitdbg/palimpzest/README.md

 ```

 ## Quick Start
-The easiest way to get started with Palimpzest, is to run the `quickstart.ipynb` jupyter notebook.
-We provide a simple use case to showcase the workflow of working with Palimpzest, including registering a dataset, running a workload, and accessing the results.
+The easiest way to get started with Palimpzest is to run the `quickstart.ipynb` jupyter notebook.
+We demonstrate the full workflow of working with PZ, including registering a dataset, composing and executing a pipeline, and accessing the results.
 To run the notebook, you can use the following command:
 ```bash
 $ jupyter notebook